-David Bowie was a certified rock superstar when he released Station To Station in 1976.
+David Bowie was a certified superstar when he released Station To Station in 1976.
 He was also a cocaine-addicted burnout dabbling in occultism and, by many reports, living on a diet of peppers and milk.
 Clearly he was falling victim to the pressures of stardom and a demanding schedule.
 Station To Station is a reflection of that chaos – a mix of rock, decadent funk and disco, theatrical overtures, and krautrock-inspired minimalism.
-The opening title track lasts no less than ten minutes, and introduces Bowie’s latest character, “The Thin White Duke”.
-“TVC15” and “Golden Years” are the pop songs; likable funk-rock fluff not terribly dissimilar to 1975’s mega-hit collaboration with John Lennon, “Fame”.
-“Stay” is weird disco schmaltz and “Wild Is The Wind” (a Johnny Mathis cover) and “Word On A Wing” are sentimental ballads.
+The opening title-track lasts no less than ten minutes, and introduces Bowie’s latest character, “The Thin White Duke.”
+“TVC15” and “Golden Years” are the pop songs; likable funk-rock fluff not terribly dissimilar to 1975’s mega-hit collaboration with John Lennon, “Fame.”
+“Stay” is weird disco schmaltz, while “Wild Is The Wind” (a Johnny Mathis cover) and “Word On A Wing” are sentimental ballads.
 It’s an uneasy transitional point between Young Americans’ disco-funk, and the Berlin Trilogy that would begin the following year.
 However confused it sounds at times, it’s also far more interesting than the sum of its parts.

-The 2010 reissue gives you the remastering and liner notes (by Cameron Crowe) you expect, and also adds two discs derived from an oft-bootlegged 1976 Nassau Collesium concert.
-Bowie and his touring band handle the Station To Station material well, but it’s hard for staunch fans of Ziggy-era Bowie to approve of the swishy disco arrangements given to “Suffragette City”, “Queen Bitch” and his cover of “Waiting For The Man”.
+The 2010 reissue has the remastering and liner-notes (by Cameron Crowe) you expect, and adds two discs from an oft-bootlegged 1976 Nassau Collesium concert.
+Bowie and his touring band handle the Station To Station material well, but it’s hard for staunch Ziggy-era fans to approve of the swishy disco arrangements given to “Suffragette City,” “Queen Bitch,” and his cover of “Waiting For The Man.”
 There’s also DVD-Audio version of the album for all you audiophiles.